gioannidis/mathtrader/README.md

 - [ ] Add _users-trading_ as a metric.
 - [x] Integrate the file conversion with the main program.
 - [x] Allow spaces around colons `:` and semicolons `;` in want lists.
+- [ ] Catch user spelling errors by comparing items in official names with the given ones.